shutej/meteor/README.md

 Documentation is available at http://docs.meteor.com/

+Get additional information and hints to run nodejs and meteor on yet not official supported architectures at http://meteor-universal.tumblr.com/

 ## Slow Start if looking for an universal bundle

 If you want to run on the bleeding edge, you